A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Data and Observations

 \subsection{ALMA linescans}

 We carried out two ALMA programs to perform millimeter spectral scans of sources drawn from the parent 870~$\mu$m sample.
-The primary goal of the programs was to obtain spec-zs from CO and/or \ci emission lines for a flux-complete sample of DSFGs.
+The primary goal of these programs was to obtain spec-zs from CO and/or \ci emission lines and measure molecular gas properties for a flux-complete sample of DSFGs.

-In the initial program (project code \#2021.1.00024.S), we targeted 51 sources with $\falma > 2.25$~mJy in ALMA Bands 3, 4, and/or 6.
-The sources were observed in four tunings in band 3 spanning $\sim$84--111~GHz, three tunings in band 4 spanning $\sim$140--163~GHz, and two tunings in band 6 spanning $\sim$228--252~GHz.
-These tunings were chosen to cover 2+ CO and/or \ci emission for the majority of redshifts at $z\gtrsim1$.
-We included objects with known spec-zs only in the appropriate tunings to detect CO emission (i.e., not every source were targeted in every tuning); furthermore, our ALMA pointings covered six additional fainter sources from the \citetalias{cowie18} sample, for a total of 57 galaxies.
-The expected line fluxes (and required sensitivities) were estimated assuming empirical $L_{\rm IR}$--$L'_{\rm CO}$ conversions \citet{daddi15,liu15}, a FWHM of 300\,km\,s$^{-1}$, and the CO line brightness temperature ratios from \citet{bothwell13}.
+In the initial program (project code \#2021.1.00024.S), we targeted {the 51 brightest ALMA sources without existing CO detections down to a flux limit of $\falma\sim2$~mJy. } The sources were observed in four tunings in band 3 spanning $\sim$84--111~GHz, three tunings in band 4 spanning $\sim$140--163~GHz, and two tunings in band 6 spanning $\sim$228--252~GHz.
+These tunings were chosen to cover 2+ CO and/or \ci emission for the majority of redshifts at $z\gtrsim1$. {However, for efficiency, we included 11 objects with spec-zs known at the time of observation only in the specific tunings in which we expected to detect CO emission.
+In addition, our ALMA pointings covered six additional fainter (1--2.25 mJy)~sources} from the \citetalias{cowie18} sample, for a total of 57 galaxies.
+We estimated the expected line fluxes (and required sensitivities) assuming empirical $L_{\rm IR}$--$L'_{\rm CO}$ conversions \citep{daddi15,liu15}, a FWHM of 300\,km\,s$^{-1}$, and the CO line brightness temperature ratios from \citet{bothwell13}.
 For efficiency, we divided the sample into three subsamples (bright, medium, and faint) based on the observed $\falma$ and $K_s$-band fluxes, with the rms sensitivity requirements adjusted for each subsample.
-The data were calibrated with {\tt CASA} version 6.2.1.7 using the default ALMA pipeline parameters.
-The continuum detections obtained from the ALMA data were initially discussed in \citet{mckay23} and \citet{cowie23}; in this paper we provide a more comprehensive analysis of the line detections in the dataset.
+We calibrated the data with {\tt CASA} version 6.2.1.7 using the default ALMA pipeline parameters.
+The continuum detections obtained from the ALMA data were initially discussed in \citet{mckay23} and \citet{cowie23}; in this paper, we provide a more comprehensive analysis of the line detections in the dataset.